Monday, December 27, 2010

 15. Mnais andersoni (McLachlan in Selys, 1873)

-Species easily confused with: Caliphaea angka; Caliphaea thailandica
+Easily confused with: Caliphaea angka; Caliphaea thailandica; Mnais yunosukei

-One of the most beautiful damselflies I have seen is Mnais andersoni.
+One of the most beautiful damselflies I have seen is Mnais andersoni, commonly known as Anderson's Greenwing.
 I was lucky enough to see this species in all forms in Chiang Mai.
 They are quite large in size and like the Vestilas family, they are quite clumsy when landing.
 Both males and females were extremely common.
 They like to hang around trees and branches that overhang slow moving streams and live together in large numbers.

 There are two types of male and this one is an orange winged specimen.
 The fully mature male is highly distinctive with orange wings and a beautiful white thorax.
 It also has yellow/green markings along the prothorax (?).
 The end segments on the abdomen are also white.

-This is a young male that hasn't yet developed the white markings on the thorax.
+This is a young male that hasn't yet developed the white pruinescence on the thorax.

 The second male is the clear winged male (known as hyaline winged male).
 This one is similar to the orange-winged specimen but the wings and thorax colours are notably different.